solana-labs/solana/docs/src/proposals/ape.md

 have a special system instruction that allows them to move between domains.
 The move is finalized at the end of the next epoch.

-AccountInfo domain fields;
+AccountMeta domain fields;

 * domain - The isolation domain.

-* activation slot - The slot when this account is active in the domain.
+* activation epoch - The epoch when this account is active in the domain.

 The isolation domain.
 Currently only two domains exist: